wenjian0202/mod-abm-2.0/doc/RUNBOOK.md

 - a platform config file (in `.yml`  format)
 - a pre-processed map data file for [`OSRM`](https://github.com/Project-OSRM/osrm-backend) routing engine (in `.osrm` format, not to confuse with the raw `.osm.pbf` data extract directly downloaded from OSM servers)
 - a demand config file (in `.yml` format)

 You can customize the each of the input config files to, for example, switch to a different area, modify fleet size and vehicle capacity, or use a different demand matrix.

 One more optional argument, in addition to the three compulsory ones, is the seed (an unsigned integer) for the random number generator.
 Using the same seed in multiple runs allows for reproducing the same sim results deterministically.
 If not provided, the simulation will use the current time as seed (and you end up having fresh results in each new run).

-The simulation runs and outputs a report that summerizes the system performance such as runtime and average travel time.
+The simulation runs and outputs a report that summarizes the system performance such as runtime and average travel time.
 An example report is found below:
 ```
 ----------------------------------------------------------------------------------------------------------------
 # System Configurations